Committee on Educational Policy - UTDPP1023

 Annually, but no later than August 31, the Chair of the Committee provides the Speaker of the Faculty with a written report for the Academic Senate of the Committee’s activities for the prior academic year.

-Insofar as possible, the fourteen members of the Committee shall include two representatives from each School, but with one representative from the School of Interdisciplinary Studies, appointed from the membership of the General Faculty (as defined in Title III, Chapter 21, Section I.B.1. of The University of Texas at Dallas Handbook of Operating Procedures).
+Insofar as possible, the members of the Committee shall include two faculty representatives from each School, but with one representative from the School of Interdisciplinary Studies, appointed from the membership of the General Faculty (as defined in UTDPP1088).
 The Chair of the Committee on Core Curriculum shall serve ex officio as one of the voting members.
-There shall be four non-voting ex officio members: the Dean of Graduate Studies, the Dean of Undergraduate Education, the Assistant Provost, and the University Registrar and Director of Academic Records.
-The President of the Student Body shall submit to the President a slate of three graduate and three undergraduate students from whom the President selects one graduate student and one undergraduate student to be non-voting members of the committee.
+There shall be four non-voting ex officio members: the Dean of Graduate Education, the Dean of Undergraduate Education, the liaison to the Texas Higher Education Coordinating Board appointed by the Provost, and the University Registrar.
+The President of the University, or the President's designee, will appoint as non-voting members, a graduate student representative, nominated by the President of the Graduate Student Assembly, and an undergraduate student representative, nominated by the President of the Student Government.

 The Dean of Graduate Studies and the Dean of Undergraduate Education serve as Responsible University Officials charged with implementing the policies recommended by the committee and approved by administration.